shobhit1109/crewai_agents/README.md

-# CrewAI Content Creation Crew
+# CrewAI Agentic Workflows

 This project demonstrates how to use the CrewAI framework to automate content creation and email assistance using autonomous agents.
 The workflows are implemented in Jupyter notebooks and leverage the CrewAI library to coordinate multiple specialized agents.

+## Project Structure
+- `crewai_agent_basic.ipynb`: Demonstrates a basic CrewAI agent setup, ideal for learning the fundamentals of agent creation and task execution.
+- `crewai_research_write_QA.ipynb`: Shows an agentic workflow for content creation, with Researcher, Writer, and Reviewer agents.
+- `crewai_email_agent.ipynb`: Features an Email Assistant agent for simplifying emails and replacing jargon.
+- `requirements.txt`: List of required Python packages.

 ## Features
-- **Agentic Content Creation**: Three agents (Researcher, Writer, Reviewer) collaborate to produce high-quality, beginner-friendly guides.
+- **Basic Agent Example**: Learn CrewAI basics with a simple, single-agent workflow.
+- **Content Creation Crew**: Automate research, writing, and review for educational content.
-- **Email Jargon Assistant**: An Email Assistant agent helps rewrite emails by replacing technical jargon with simple language and provides suggestions for each jargon found.
+- **Email Jargon Assistant**: Rewrite emails by replacing technical jargon with simple language and suggestions.
-- **Modular Tasks**: Each agent is assigned a specific role and task, ensuring clarity and division of labor.
 - **End-to-End Automation**: From research to writing to review, and email simplification, the processes are fully automated.
 - **Customizable**: Easily adapt agent roles, goals, and tasks for different content domains or communication needs.

-- `crewai_research_write_QA.ipynb`: Main notebook demonstrating the agentic workflow for content creation.
-- `crewai_email_agent.ipynb`: Notebook showcasing the Email Assistant agent for simplifying emails and replacing jargon.
-- `requirements.txt`: List of required Python packages.

- - `crewai_agent_basic.ipynb`: Notebook demonstrating a basic CrewAI agent setup, ideal for learning the fundamentals of agent creation and task execution.

 ## How It Works